BlockchainCommons/GordianSeedTool-iOS/README.md

 [Join the Test Flight Open Beta](https://testflight.apple.com/join/0LIl6H1h)

+### 1.6 (69)

+* Fixed #199 Large SSKR Envelopes Overflow Print Page.
+When printed, SSKR Envelopes requiring more than 50 bytewords only show the last four bytewords.
+* Updated the Envelope library to use the latest version.
+This is a breaking change, hopefully the last!
+* All examples in the source repo Testing folder have been updated for compatibility.

 ### 1.6 (68)

 * For seeds and HDKeys, wherever the master public key fingerprint is shown, it is now accompanied by a small LifeHash that matches the one displayed in SparrowWallet.